LukasMues/Milestone1/README.md

 2. **Load Balancing:**
    - Reverse proxy receives requests on port 8085
-   - Distributes requests across 3 web containers using round-robin
+   - Distributes requests across 3 web containers (web1, web2, web3) using round-robin
-   - Each container has a unique hostname
+   - Each container has a unique hostname and custom container name

 3. **Dynamic Content:**
    - Each web container fetches student name from MongoDB